noamLeiv13/DataDevInterviewKit/README.md

 ## Overview of the Interview Process
 - **[Identifying the Right Role and Priorities](#how-to-start-your-job-search)**: Before starting your job search, define what matters to you in a role and company—such as culture, technologies, location, and work-life balance.
 Knowing your priorities will help you focus on the right opportunities
+- **[Create a Plan](#create-a-plan)**: Create a structured plan with clear goals for job applications and interview preparation to stay organized and focused throughout your search.
 - **[Create CV](#how-to-create-a-cv)**: A well-structured CV is essential to showcase your skills and experience effectively.
 Adjust your CV to the job you are applying for by highlighting relevant skills, projects, and achievements.
+- **[How to Find Relevant Companies](#how-to-find-relevant-companies)**: Strategies for identifying companies that are hiring for your position.
+- **[How to Get Job Interviews](#how-to-get-job-interviews)**: Steps to increase your chances of securing interviews once you've identified relevant companies.
 - **[Phone call with HR](#phone-call-with-hr)**: Typically covers your background, interest in the position, and sometimes salary expectations.
 - **[Phone interview](#phone-interview)**: Focuses primarily on coding, and occasionally on system design (though not in all companies).
 - **[Technical interviews](#coding-interviews--white-board-interviews)**: Primarily coding-based, with the possibility of system design questions or a home project.